jamieweavis/contribution/README.md

 ## Usage

-Contribution was designed to be flexible and compatible for developers - it can be used with a traditional callback approach, ES6 promises or ES7 async/await.
+Contribution was designed to be flexible and compatible - it can be used with a traditional callback approach, ES6 promises or ES7 async/await.

 ### Via callback:
 ```javascript